newtonkiragu/doodle/README.md

 ## DOODLE
-A website to practice js through creating a canvas that draws an image based on zigzags, spirals and other lines
+A website to practice different types and formats of images through creating a canvas that draws an image based on zigzags, spirals and other lines

 > Example image